 Supporting an Autistic child requires patience, understanding, and tailored approaches that suit their unique needs.
 Some ways to provide meaningful support include:

-Raising awareness about autism symptoms can help families seek resources early on to foster a more inclusive community for children with ASD.
+Raising awareness about autism symptoms can help families seek resources early on to foster a more inclusive Rachna Autism care community will help for children with ASD.
 Recognizing signs providing understanding and personalized support is the first step toward helping these children grow into happy, confident individuals.